datastream/nsqtools/README.md

+# nsq_to_tcp

+read data from nsqd, send out via tcp

+# file_to_nsq

+read file's data, send it to nsqd

+# tcp_to_nsq

-Accept syslog from tcp, then send to nsqd cluster.
+read data from tcp/udp, send it to nsqd

-# Notice

-current it just support RSYSLOG_SyslogProtocol23Format, because i use https://github.com/datastream/logplex/.